Ok, I am worried. What are the warning signs that my business is in trouble?

 - I'm not that bothered about IR!!

-- Not filing returns or paying tax on time.
+- Not filing returns or paying tax when payments fall due

 - Had vat surcharges.